apache/cordova-docs/www/docs/es/3.1.0/cordova/compass/compass.clearWatchFilter.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: compass.clearWatchFilter
 ---

 # compass.clearWatchFilter

 No se admite a partir de 1.6.
-Ver `compass.clearWatch`.
+Ver `[compass.clearWatch](compass.clearWatch.html)`.